derek-cassady/US-county-dashboard/README.md

 visualization, or communication.

 #### Read TWO data sets with an API
-APIs are called in agesex_stats.ipynb, and further API calls were made in econ.ipynb and income_benefit.ipynb which will be added to project later in the app.py under pg2.py and pg3.py
+APIs are called in agesex.ipynb, and further API calls were made in econ.ipynb and income_benefit.ipynb which will be added to the project later in the app.py under pg2.py and pg3.py

 ### Clean and operate:

 #### Clean your data
 Data cleaning is not needed for this project as the sources used provide clean data through their APIs.
-However, due to number of zeroes in the data, there are many corrections made to deal with the zeros without causing 'NaN' issues.
+However, due to number of zeros in the data, there are many corrections made to deal with the zeros without causing 'NaN' issues.

-Data combination, and further analysis of the data from the API pull is done throughout agesex_stats.ipynb
+Data combination and further analysis of the data from the API pull is done throughout agesex_stats.ipynb

 ### Visualize / Present your data:

 #### Make 3 visuals
 The decision to use Dash as the final visualization meant more dependency on Plotly.
-Plotly has two plotting libraries, Plotly express, and Plotly Graph objects.
+Plotly has two plotting libraries, Plotly Express and Plotly Graph objects.
-Plotly express is generally quicker to create, but has less overall customization.
+Plotly Express is generally quicker to create, but has less overall customization.
-Plotly Express was chosen as the grphing library for this project as UX/UI is not a primary consideration.
+Plotly Express was chosen as the graphing library for this project as UX/UI is not a primary consideration.

-Plotly express allows you to create the base graph and add it to Dash where you will increase the interactivity of the graph in a web based dashboard.
-This allows the graph to be created in a simpler environment like a Jupyter notbook and then easily transferred into a python file for further development.
+Plotly Express allows you to create the base graph and add it to Dash where you will increase the interactivity of the graph in a web based dashboard.
+This allows the graph to be created in a simpler environment like a Jupyter Notebook and then easily transferred into a Python file for further development.

 #### Make a dashboard
-Dash was chosen as a web based solution for reasons stated prior in concerns of user accessibility.
-Dash was further considered as Plotly has libraries that operate on other coding languages and skills learned in plotly will easily transfer to other languages as skills expand or others review and use code.
+Dash was chosen as a web based solution for reasons stated previously in concerns of user accessibility.
+Dash was further considered as Plotly has libraries that operate on other coding languages and skills learned in Plotly will easily transfer to other languages as skills expand or others review and use code.

 ### Best practices:

 #### Utilize a virtual environment
 A .venv was created, added to the .gitignore and used for all work on the project.
-Seperating the system environment, and any project environments is key to ensuring version control of libraries and python version deployments.
+Separating the system environment and any project environments is key to ensuring version control of libraries and Python version deployments.

 ### Interpretation of your data: